Getting off Antidepressants: Prozac Withdrawal and Addiction

 According to American Medical News, tapering off antidepressants slowly is the most popular way to stop taking them; however, those who do so may still experience some withdrawal symptoms.
 Researchers aren’t entirely sure why some people are more prone to a harder detox phase than others, but they have determined that the best way to combat a Prozac dependency, as well as any symptoms that result from quitting, is with a varied approach.

-If addiction is indeed present, following medical detox, people may enter inpatient rehabilitation to ensure their stability before enrolling in an intensive outpatient program.
+If addiction is indeed present, following a hospital based medical detox program, people may enter inpatient rehabilitation to ensure their stability before enrolling in an intensive outpatient program.
 During both residential treatment and outpatient programs for addiction, clients may participate in Motivational Interviewing, Cognitive Behavioral Therapy, and other forms of therapy focused on giving clients the tools they need to cope with life after Prozac abuse or addiction.
 If people started taking Prozac due to depression, they may be worried about depressive symptoms coming back after they leave treatment; however, according to a study published in General Hospital Psychiatry, most adults diagnosed with depression actually prefer therapy and have found it more effective at treating their symptoms than antidepressants like Prozac.

 When loved ones enter treatment for addiction to antidepressants, families can encourage them by promising to support them throughout the entire process.
 They can also attend family therapy together in order to develop tools to combat symptoms of depression without medication should those feelings arise again.